Manila Zoo: Exploring Nature’s Rich Diversity and Conservation Efforts

 Originally built in 1880, the Manila Cathedral is the current version of the longstanding Church of Manila.
-It is a masterpiece of architecture that was constructed between 1954 and 1958, in the wake of the destruction of the previous structure during World War II, under the supervision of Filipino architect Fernando H. Ocampo.
-Almost every detail on the walls, doors, panels, portals, and even the stained glass is a testament to its intricate workmanship.
+It is a masterpiece of architecture that was constructed between 1954 and 1958, in the wake of the destruction of the previous structure during World War II.
+The rebuilding was supervised by Filipino architect Fernando H. Ocampo, who ensured that the new structure honored its historical significance while incorporating modern elements.

-Sculpted in Roman travertine stone, the main façade of Manila Cathedral displays statues of famous saints who are represented by the altar pillars, which feature St. Catherine Labourne, St. Lawrence of Brindisi, St. Pius V, and St. Leo IX as saints.
-As part of the main altar, there is a tabernacle depicting Mary receiving the body of Jesus from the hands of St. John, and there is a communion rail made of rosette orange, cream and white marble on the altar.
+Sculpted in Roman travertine stone, the main façade of the Manila Cathedral displays statues of famous saints, including those represented by the altar pillars.
+These include St. Catherine Labouré, St. Lawrence of Brindisi, St. Pius V, and St. Leo IX.
+The intricate details of these statues, alongside the overall design, contribute to the cathedral’s majestic and sacred aura.

 RELATED STORIES